gretingz/rfcs/text/0000-custom-dsts-and-references.md

 [drawbacks]: #drawbacks

 - Implementing custom references is very verbose
-- Future improvements to lifetime ergonomics might not be retrofittable
+- Future improvements to lifetime ergonomics might not be retrofittable.
+This RFC is also largely designed around NLL.
-- Dishtinguishing between references and concrete types gets harder
+- More complexity to the language
+- Potential to abuse Reborrow and ReborrowMut as a makeshift ```Copy``` trait.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 This is an alternative to both #2594 and #2953, so here is a comparison between them:

-## Advantages over #2953
+## Advantages over #2594
 - Reference-like types allow more flexibility for metadata.
 For example a reference-like type can contain a Box, Rc, Arc, Mutex, whatever.
 - Reference-like types allow more specific rules for references than regular references.
 For example let's say we want to implement a BitSlice that can be shared between threads.
 Due to the possibility of mutable slices that alias at the byte level,